sloughlin/CSCI4622-final-project/README.md

 For this project we tested and compared two lead competing algorithms Mask RCNN and UNET34.

-You can read more about our project in the paper
+You can read more about our project in the [paper](https://www.google.com).